 We’ve all been there.
 You put in an order and you’re not getting filled!
 You modify the price once, twice, thrice, and still no fill!
 Are you doing something wrong or has the market gone mad?!
 We’ve compiled some common scenarios that may shed some light on why you might have trouble opening or closing a trade:

 Remember, when it comes to getting filled, liquidity is KING!
 One of the most important elements of options trading, liquidity trumps all.
 Most issues with order fills are the result of liquidity problems.
 There’s nothing like being in a winning trade you can’t get out of.
 Losing trades are even worse.
 Good liquidity means favorable closing prices.
-Poor liquidity could hurt you bad.
-In the world of trading we call this slippage.
+Poor liquidity could hurt you badly.
+In the world of trading, we call this slippage.

 Wide Bid-Ask Spreads

 Bid-ask spreads are usually the first indicator of liquidity.
 The wider the bid-ask spread, the more difficult it will be to find a favorable price.
-Chances are that there is also little to no volume.
+Chances are it also has little to no volume.
 Simply inputting the mid-price will most likely result in a hanging order, unless there is some considerable price action.
 As a reference, the most liquid options have a spread as narrow as a penny.
-Generally speaking, if you are really itching for a fill, then you can consider changing your price closer to the natural, or nat price.
+Generally speaking, if you are really itching for a fill, then you can consider changing your price closer to the natural, or natural (nat) price.

 No Bid, aka No Buyers

 0.00 bid = No Buyers, you can't sell something if there are no buyers